stefanzweifel/laravel-sends/README.md

 If you're sending emails through AWS SES or a similar service, you might want to identify the sent email in the future (for example when a webhook for the "Delivered"-event is sent to your application).

 The package comes with an event listener helping you here.
 Update the EventServiceProvider to listen to the `MessageSending` event and add the `AttachCustomMessageIdListener` as a listener.
-A `X-Laravel-Message-ID` will be attached to all outgoing emails.
+A `X-Laravel-Message-ID` header will be attached to all outgoing emails.
+The header contains a UUID value.
+This value is can not be compared to the `Message-ID` defined in [RFC 2392](https://datatracker.ietf.org/doc/html/rfc2392).

 ```php
 // app/Providers/EventServiceProvider.php